qodfathr/Bobo/overview.md

 * Resumes: 1
 * Résumés: 1

-Note that a search for `RESUME` (all upper case) will not match anythjing in the index (the reasoning for this will be explained later).
+Note that a search for `RESUME` (all upper case) will not match anything in the index (the reasoning for this will be explained later).
 Moreover, the tokens are generally created by taking the word and _simplifying_ it, but not going in the other direction.
 For example: